-As in 2018, while the Group met all of its quantitative regulatory capital requirements, it did not meet the qualitative standards for CET 1 regulatory capital.
+The Society met all of its quantitative regulatory capital requirements in the year.
+However, as in 2019, it did not meet the qualitative standards for CET1 regulatory capital.
 The Society was therefore again prohibited by Capital Requirements Directive IV from paying the coupons on its Permanent Interest Bearing Shares ('PIBS').
-The Board considers that uncertainty over the Society's ability to make coupon payments is likely to remain owing to the material uncertainty about the Society's longer-term prospects as set out in Note 1 to the financial statements in the Group's 2019 Annual Report and Accounts.
+The Board considers that uncertainty over the Society's ability to make coupon payments is likely to remain owing to the material uncertainty about the Society's longer-term prospects as set out in Note 1 to the financial statements.